ynput/ayon-documentation/website/docs/artist_ftrack.md

 ---

 ## Application launch (best case scenario)
-1. Make sure ayon is running and you passed [Login to Ftrack](#login-to-ftrack-module-in-ayon-best-case-scenario) guide
+1. Make sure AYON is running and you passed [Login to Ftrack](#login-to-ftrack-module-in-ayon-best-case-scenario) guide

 2. Open Web browser and go to your studio Ftrack web page *(e.g. https://mystudio.ftrackapp.com/)*